ShishirPatil/gorilla/berkeley-function-call-leaderboard/README.md

     python ./eval_runner.py --model gorilla-openfunctions-v2 gpt-3.5-turbo-0125 gpt-4-0613 gpt-4-1106-preview gpt-4-0125-preview --test-category rest javascript
 ```

+### Checker Optimization

+Some companies have proposed some optimization strategies in their models' handler, which we (BFCL) think is unfair to other models, as those optimizations are not generalizable to all models.
+Therefore, we have disabled those optimizations during the evaluation process by default.
+You can enable those optimizations by setting the `USE_{COMPANY}_OPTIMIZATION` flag to `True` in the `model_handler/constants.py` file.

 ## Models Available
 Below is *a table of models we support* to run our leaderboard evaluation against.
 If supported function calling (FC), we will follow its function calling format provided by official documentation.
 Otherwise, we will construct a system message to prompt the model to generate function calls in the right format.